qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

   OR as paths only (:guilabel:`Always Render Labels as Paths (recommended)`).
   If they are exported as text objects then they can be edited in external applications (e.g. Inkscape) as normal text.
-BUT the side effect is that the rendering quality is decreased, AND there's issues with rendering when certain text settings like buffers are in place.
+BUT the side effect is that the rendering quality is decreased, and there are issues with rendering when certain text settings like buffers are in place.
 That's why rendering as paths is recommended.
 Note that when :ref:`exporting a layout to svg <export_layout_svg>` there's an override for this setting.